haroldtreen/haroldtreen.github.io/_posts/2016-12-02-recurse-center-week-9.md

 > Outgoing Me: "I should ask X to do Y."

 > Apathetic Me: "There's no point.
-I don't know X that well / They probably won't want to do Y / They will be too busy"
+I don't know X that well / They probably won't want to do Y / They will be too busy."

 > Outgoing Me: "Who cares!
 How do you know?
 You want to, so try!"

 > Apathetic Me: "...I only have 3 weeks left.
 It's not enough time to significantly improve my relationships with anyone / I should be focusing on coding."

-It's tough.
+That's been bothering me.

 I've been really enjoying coding and do want to give that more energy...
-But I'm also in this new city with cool people... maybe I should leave the coding for when I'm at home.
+But I'm also in this new city with cool people... maybe I should leave the coding for when I'm at home...

 Deep down, I know time with people is what I really want.
 When invitations come my way, I happily drop what I'm doing to hang out.
 But when I start thinking about initiating that time myself, that's when the stories of "Coding is more important" pop-up.